-HIS 102 Western Civilization: 1650-Present: HI1
+HIS 102 History of Western Civilization II: HI1

 Explores a number of events, peoples, groups, ideas, institutions, and trends that have shaped Western Civilization from 1650 to the present.
 Reflects the multiple perspectives of gender, class, religion, and ethnic groups.
 Focuses on developing, practicing, and strengthening the skills historians use while constructing knowledge in this discipline.